MehrnoushGhazanfariharandi/DRO_AC_OPF/README.md

 # Data Value in Distribution System Operations
-Code and data to replicate the results of the paper [Data Value in Distribution System Operations](https://arxiv.org/pdf/2406.13148).
+Code and data to replicate the results of the paper [Analysis of Data Value in Stochastic Optimal Power Flow for Distribution Systems](https://arxiv.org/pdf/2406.13148).

 ## Abstract